Chayanne

-Elmer Figueroa Arce (born June 28, 1968), better known under the stage name Chayanne, is a Puerto Rican Latin pop singer and actor.
-As a solo artist, Chayanne has released 21 albums and sold over 50 million records worldwide, making him one of the best-selling Latin music artists.
+Elmer Figueroa Arce, better known under the stage name Chayanne, (born June 28, 1968) is a Puerto Rican Latin pop singer and actor.
+As a solo artist, Chayanne has released 21 albums and sold over 15 million records worldwide, making him one of the best-selling Latin music artists.

 Chayanne participated in two Puerto Rican telenovelas broadcast by WAPA-TV television station in the 80s.
 These were Sombras del Pasado with Daniel Lugo and Alba Nydia Díaz, and Tormento with Daniel Lugo and Yazmin Pereira.

 Biography

 Early life

-Figueroa Arce's father is Quintino Figueroa, a sales manager, and his mother was Irma Luz Arce, a teacher, who died on April 17, 2014, after a long fight against cancer.
-He is the third of five siblings.
-His nickname "Chayanne" was given to him by his mother, in honor of his love for the 1950s American television series, Cheyenne.
+Figueroa Arce's nickname "Chayanne" was given to him by his mother, in honor of his love for the 1950s American television series, Cheyenne.

 Career with Los Chicos

 In the late 1970s, he auditioned for Menudo, but the producers told him that he was too young to be in the group.
 He joined another group, Los Chicos, and they produced several hit recordings, including "Puerto Rico Son Los Chicos" and "Ave Maria".
+Los Chicos toured all over Latin America and became a major rival to Menudo when Chayanne was a member.

 Solo artist

 After Los Chicos separated in 1984, Chayanne began his career as a solo artist.
 He signed with RCA Víctor and released his debut album, Chayanne es mi Nombre, that year.
-His second album with RCA Víctor, Sangre Latina was released in 1986.
+His second album with RCA Víctor, Sangre Latina, was released in 1986.

 After three years with RCA Víctor, Chayanne switched labels to Sony Music and broke out with his first self-titled album in 1987.
-This album featured a blend of ballads and dance tracks, a formula for which Chayanne would be famous.
-It featured two hit songs, the ballad "Peligro de Amor" written by Michael Sullivan and Paulo Massadas and a song that would cement him as an overall performer, the upbeat dance track "Fiesta en América" written by Honorio Herrero.
+This album featured a blend of ballads and dance tracks, a combination for which Chayanne would become famous.
+The album featured two hit songs, the ballad "Peligro de Amor", written by Michael Sullivan and Paulo Massadas, and a song that would cement him as an overall performer, the upbeat dance track "Fiesta en América", written by Honorio Herrero.

 On November 1, 1988, Chayanne released his second self-titled album, Chayanne.
-This album featured several hit singles, including Honorio Herrero's "Tu Pirata Soy Yo", José María Cano's "Fuiste un Trozo de Hielo en la Escarcha", and "Este Ritmo Se Baila Así", composed by Pierre-Edouard Decimus, Jacob Desvarieux, both members of French Caribbean band Kassav', and Roberto Livi.
-At the same time, Chayanne became a spokesperson for Pepsi, with the airing of the first Spanish-speaking advertising spot broadcast on national television coast to coast during the 1989 Grammy Awards telecast.
+This album featured several hit singles, including Herrero's "Tu Pirata Soy Yo", José María Cano's "Fuiste un Trozo de Hielo en la Escarcha" ('you were a piece of ice in the frost'), and "Este Ritmo Se Baila Así", composed by Pierre-Edouard Decimus and Jacob Desvarieux, both members of Guadeloupean band Kassav', and Roberto Livi.
+At the same time, Chayanne became a spokesperson for Pepsi, with the airing of the first Spanish-speaking advertising spot broadcast on national television, coast to coast, during the 1989 Grammy Awards telecast.